Feralthedogg/Novum/README.md

 ### Overview

 - **Immutable State Transitions:**
-  Instead of modifying state in place, Novum creates new state objects to ensure consistency and safe concurrency.
+  Instead of modifying state in place, Novum creates new state objects, ensuring consistency and safe concurrency.
 - **Context-Based Management:**
   Each request or session maintains its own state, allowing predictable behavior in concurrent environments.